playermissile/scrolling_tutorial/index.rst

    fine_scroll_down
            inc vert_scroll
            lda vert_scroll
-           cmp #vert_scroll_max ; check to see if we need to do a course scroll bcc ?done       ; nope, still in the middle of the character jsr course_scroll_down ; yep, do a course scroll... lda #0          ;  ...followed by reseting the vscroll register sta vert_scroll
+           cmp #vert_scroll_max ; check to see if we need to do a coarse scroll bcc ?done       ; nope, still in the middle of the character jsr coarse_scroll_down ; yep, do a coarse scroll... lda #0          ;  ...followed by reseting the vscroll register sta vert_scroll
    ?done   sta VSCROL      ; store vertical scroll value in hardware register